 10. You Can Do It Anytime and Anywhere

 You do not need to be prepared for intermittent fasting.
 In short, you neither need knowledge nor preparation.

 You don’t have to find your inner center to start fasting finally.
 You can do it anytime and anywhere by merely doing nothing.

-As a beginner of intermittent fasting, you only need to decide to do it and have a glass of water or coffee now and then.
+As a beginner at intermittent fasting, you only need to decide to do it and have a glass of water or coffee now and then.

-To regain control over your health, you can start right now, especially since you don’t need any equipment.
+You can start right now to regain control over your health, especially since you don’t need any equipment.